Online scammers making it a cruel summer for Taylor Swift fans | CBC News

 Ottawa police said residents reportedly lost over $12,000 in just three days to Taylor Swift-related frauds, with some losing "upwards of $2,000."

-- 'Swift-onomics': When a tsunami of Swifties crashes into Toronto, it will leave an economic boost in its wake
+- When a tsunami of Swifties crashes into Toronto, it will leave an economic boost

 - How far would you go to score concert tickets?
 Fans offer answers